KDE/digikam-doc/showfoto_editor/showfoto_overview.rst

 .. contents::

 Showfoto is a stand alone version of the famous :ref:`digiKam Image Editor <image_editor>`.
-It work excacly like it plus important supplemental features that we will see in this section of the manual.
+It works mostly like this one, but with slight differences and supplemental features that we will see in this section of the manual.

 .. figure:: images/showfoto_main_window.webp
     :alt: